Amed Rosario Player Props: Dodgers vs. Athletics

 - The Athletics pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.81).
+- The Athletics' 5.86 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 149 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- Harris gets the start for the Athletics, his sixth of the season.
-He is 2-5 with a 6.07 ERA and 49 strikeouts through 56 1/3 innings pitched.

-- The left-hander last appeared in relief on Thursday, when he tossed 3 1/3 innings against the San Francisco Giants, allowing two earned runs while giving up two hits.
+- The left-hander last appeared on Saturday against the Colorado Rockies, when he went five innings, allowing one earned run while giving up four hits.

-- The 26-year-old has amassed an ERA of 6.07, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.